divyayadav1606/Facebook-Photo-Manager/README.md

 An android app to manage Facebook Photos & Albums.

 # Features
+1. Facebook Login
-1. Display all Photos/Albums
+2. Display all Photos/Albums
-2. Download Photos/Albums on the phone
+3. Download Photos/Albums on the phone
-3. Upload Photos/Albums to Facebook
+4. Upload Photos/Albums to Facebook